 - Deliberate Technical Debt

 This kind of debt appears when developers deliberately choose the solution which may be pretty far from ideal.
-Why may a developer choose in favour of not the best option when he or she realizes that there are better solutions that could have been implemented?
+Why may a developer opt for not the best option when he or she realizes that there are better solutions that could have been implemented?
 The reason is simple: it’s faster and easier, which allows to release a product in the short run.

 - Obsolete Project Architecture